-Change is ongoing, plans unravel regularly, and your expectations don’t always get met.
+Change is ongoing, plans unravel, and expectations aren’t always met.

-“The work priorities shift, the players change,” Sinclair says.
+“Work priorities shift, the players change,” says Lisa Sinclair, senior faculty and global portfolio manager for CCL’s Leadership Development Program (LDP)®.
 “You could be transferred, reassigned, or — who knows — will there even be a job?”

-- Sleep.
-What can you do to conserve energy overall?
+- Get enough sleep.
+What can you do to conserve energy?
 Get between 7.5 and 8.5 hours of sleep each night.
 Set a regular sleep schedule, even on weekends.
-Disconnect — park those devices far from the bed.
+Disconnect — and park those devices far from the bed.
 Create a relaxing environment that’s dark, cool, and quiet.

-- Physical.
-What can you do to build your physical energy?
+- Prioritize exercise.
+What can you do to increase your physical energy?
 During the workday, get up and move every 90 to 120 minutes.
 Suggest a walking meeting.
 Climb stairs instead of taking the elevator.

-- Mental.
+- Play brain games.
 What can you do to overcome mental fatigue and exhaustion?
 Learn anything new.
 Solve a challenging puzzle.
-Find positive distractions such as hobbies or time with friends.
-Try meditation.
+Find positive distractions such as hobbies or meditation.

-- Emotional.
-What can you do to become more conscious of your emotional triggers?
+- Control your emotions.
+What can you do to become more conscious of emotional triggers?
 Figure out who and what pushes your buttons.
 Step away, slow down, or enlist an ally to help you control your reactions and choose your response.
 Create a gratitude journal.
-Cultivate kindness — do something nice for someone else.
+Cultivate kindness by doing something nice for someone else.

-- Social.
+- Enhance social connections.
 What can you do to create more meaningful and productive relationships?
-Ask a colleague for advice, give positive feedback, or share something you learned about yourself recently.
+Ask a colleague for advice, give positive feedback, or share something you recently learned about yourself.

 - What happened?